chronicleworks/chronicle/docs/recording_provenance.md

 Chronicle provenance is immutable.
 Once recorded you cannot contradict it - only record additional provenance.

-## Open world model
+## Open-world model

-Chronicle does not use relational constraints in the way you may expect a relational database to, or allow free form data in the manner of a document store.
+Chronicle does not use relational constraints in the way you may expect a relational database to, or allow free-form data in the manner of a document store.
 It is useful to think of Chronicle as recording facts, and it will make simple inferences to keep your provenance data consistent.